Understanding Wedding Venue Size Categories: A Guide for UK Brides & Grooms - Cheese Wedding Cake Shop

 Choosing the perfect wedding venue size in Britain can feel a bit like selecting the right cuppa - it needs to be just right!
 Having attended countless celebrations from charming village halls to grand country houses, I’ve noticed three main size brackets we typically work with here in the UK:

-Our intimate venues host 30-60 guests (brilliant for those cosy family affairs), medium-sized spaces welcome 60-150 guests (quite popular for traditional British weddings), and large venues cater to proper celebrations of 150+ guests.
+Medium-sized spaces accommodate 60-150 guests (quite popular for a medium-sized wedding, which is the traditional British wedding size), and large venues cater to grand celebrations of 150+ guests.

 For a proper sit-down dinner with space for a boogie afterwards, you’ll want roughly 15 square feet per guest.
 If you’re planning a more relaxed drinks reception, 8-10 square feet per person will do nicely.